andre-lergier/hslu-information-aesthetics/readme.md

 I was new to D3.js so first of all I had to get to know how this library works.
 In my [links](#links) I saved tutorial pages which helped me best.

 #### Worldwide development
 I created two diagrams.
-One simple one to visualize how the worldwide situation developed between 2000 and 2017.
+The first is a simple one to visualize how the worldwide situation developed between 2000 and 2017.
 ![World-Graph](assets/graph-world-whitespace.png "Simple diagram with world development")

 #### Difference to world index